bajamircea/bajamircea.github.io/_posts/2016-01-27-ms-band-review.markdown

 marketed for the luxury end of the market try to look like such a watch.
 The Microsoft Band does not try to fake it, it is what it is.

-It's display is a wide rectangle, that you access using swipe and tap gestures, in addition to two buttons on a side.
+Its display is a wide rectangle, that you access using swipe and tap gestures, in addition to two buttons on a side.
 The interface is intuitive (swipe is scroll, tap is select and buttons turn thing on and off), with virtually no learning curve.
 The only downside is that when finger and